toUpperCase78/formula1-datasets/README.md

 - 2020 Season Race Calendar
 - 2020 Driver Ratings from Codemasters F1 2020 Official Video Game (Initial, October 2020 & January 2021)

-### Season Analyses
+## Season Analyses

-**Analysis is available for 2019 Season!** Please click on the related file to inspect: _F1_2019season_analysis.ipynb_.
+**Analyses are available for 2020 Season!** Please click on the related file to read everything: _F1_2020season_analysis.ipynb_.

-Analysis for 2020 Season will be uploaded here soon...
+Also, you may want to check the analyses for 2019 Season with _F1_2019season_analysis.ipynb_.

-### Future Plans
+## Future Plans

 I'm planning to add more datasets which contain results from previous seasons (2018 and before).

-Plus, waiting for 2021 Season to start...
+Plus, waiting for 2021 Season to start, so a new dataset will be here to store the results accordingly...